Types of Breast Cancer

 Although we hear a lot about the disease, a diagnosis of breast cancer can be stressful and confusing.
 At Reston Hospital Center, you can trust us to stay with you throughout your journey.
 You benefit from our comprehensive cancer care program, including teams of diverse medical specialists and disciplines and the key support services to help you make the best choices for your cancer care.

-Our clinical team–including dedicated breast surgeons and our partners at Reston Breast Care Specialists–knows you as a unique individual and approaches your care accordingly.
+Our clinical team–including dedicated breast surgeons>–know you as a unique individual and approach your care accordingly.
 We create a personalized plan for your treatment and follow-up care tailored to your specific situation.
 You'll also appreciate our Certified Breast Patient Navigator and Certified Breast Care Nurse, who welcome and guide you every step of the way.

 Recognized for superior breast health care, Reston Hospital's Breast Center is accredited by the NAPBC (National Accreditation Program for Breast Centers) as a Breast Center of Excellence.
 And our Women's Imaging Center is accredited by the American College of Radiology (ACR) as a Breast Imaging Center of Excellence.
 We offer an extensive range of programs and facilities for breast cancer care, including: